-Restrictive underwriting guidelines, higher interest rates compared to those for site-built homes, a limited number of institutions lending to manufactured home buyers and limited secondary market availability for manufactured home loans continue to constrain industry growth.
-The Company is working directly with other industry participants to develop manufactured home consumer financing loan portfolios to attract industry financiers interested in furthering or expanding lending opportunities in the industry.
+The lack of an efficient secondary market for manufactured home loans and the limited number of institutions lending to manufactured home buyers result in higher interest rates for loans secured by manufactured homes compared to those for site-built homes.
+This continues to constrain industry growth.
+The Company is working directly with other industry participants to develop secondary market opportunities for manufactured home loan portfolios and expand lending opportunities in the industry.
 Additionally, the Company continues to invest in community-based lending initiatives that provide home-only financing to new residents of certain manufactured home communities.
 Our mortgage subsidiary also develops and invests in home-only lending programs to grow sales of homes through traditional distribution points.
 The Company believes that growing its participation in home-only lending may provide additional sales growth opportunities for its factory-built housing operations.

 The Company is also working through industry trade associations to encourage favorable legislative and Government-Sponsored Enterprise ("GSE") action to address the mortgage financing needs of buyers of affordable homes.
 Federal law requires the GSEs to comply with a "Duty to Serve" the underserved markets specified in the Federal Housing Enterprises Financial Safety and Soundness Act of 1992, as amended by the Housing and Economic Recovery Act of 2008.
 Manufactured housing is one of the specified underserved markets.
 In December 2017, Fannie Mae and Freddie Mac released their final Underserved Markets Plans that describe, with specificity, the actions they will take over a three-year period to fulfill their "Duty to Serve" obligations.
 These plans became effective on January 1, 2018.
 Each of the three-year plans offers an enhanced mortgage loan product through their "MH Advantage" and "ChoiceHome" programs, respectively, that were announced in the latter part of calendar 2018.
-Small-scale pilot programs for the purchase of home-only loans, to commence in calendar year 2019, are included in the GSE's Underserved Markets Plans are subject to approval by their regulator, the Federal Housing Finance Agency, and their approval is not assured.
+Small-scale pilot programs for the purchase of home-only loans are also included in the GSE's Underserved Markets Plans.
+Implementation of various aspects of the GSE's Underserved Markets Plans are subject to approval by their regulator, the Federal Housing Finance Agency, and their approval is not assured.
 Expansion of the secondary market for lending through the GSEs could support further demand for housing, as lending options would likely become more affordable to home buyers.
 Although some progress has been made in this area, meaningful positive impact in the form of increased home orders has yet to be realized.

 On January 25, 2018, HUD announced a top-to-bottom review of its manufactured housing rules as part of a broader effort to identify regulations that may be ineffective, overly burdensome, or excessively costly given the critical need for affordable housing.
-In addition, on June 25, 2019, President Trump signed an Executive Order directing federal agencies to work together to facilitate the production of affordable housing.
-The Executive Order focuses on alleviating barriers that impede the production of affordable housing by creating a White House Council on Eliminating Regulatory Barriers to Affordable Housing, consisting of members from eight federal agencies and chaired by HUD Secretary Ben Carson.
+In addition, on June 25, 2019, President Trump signed an Executive Order directing federal agencies to work together to alleviate barriers that impede the production of affordable housing.
+The Executive Order created a White House Council on Eliminating Regulatory Barriers to Affordable Housing, consisting of members from eight federal agencies and chaired by the HUD Secretary.
 While there has been no timeline established, if certain changes are made, the Company may be able to serve a broader range of home buyers.